Parent-Implemented Functional Training in Autism Communication

 Basics of Functional Communication

-FCT was originally introduced by Carr and Durand in 1985 and has since been widely used to address various problem behaviors in children and adults with developmental disabilities or mental retardation.
+FCT was originally introduced by Carr and Durand in 1985 and has since been widely used to address various problem behaviors in children and adults with developmental disabilities or intellectual disability.
 The behaviors addressed with FCT include aggression, self-injury, motor and vocal disruptions, bizarre vocalizations, stereotypy, inappropriate sexual behavior, self-restraint, and inappropriate communicative behaviors.

 Functional Communication Training is particularly suited for treating problem behaviors maintained by social sources of reinforcement, such as attention, materials, escape from demands, and escape from aversive events.
 The treatment process involves identifying the reinforcer for the communicative response, selecting a communicative response topography, and establishing consequences for problem behavior.
 These consequences include reinforcement, extinction, and potentially punishment.